HL7/fhircast-docs/input/pagecontent/2_specification.md

 FHIRcast recommends the [HL7 SMART on FHIR launch protocol](http://www.hl7.org/fhir/smart-app-launch) for both session discovery and API authentication.
 FHIRcast enables a subscriber to receive notifications either through a webhook or over a WebSocket connection.
 This protocol is modeled on the [W3C WebSub RFC](https://www.w3.org/TR/websub/), such as its use of GET vs POST interactions and a Hub for managing subscriptions.
 The Hub exposes APIs for subscribing and unsubscribing, requesting context changes, and distributing event notifications.
 The flow diagram presented below illustrates the series of interactions specified by FHIRcast, their origination and their outcome.

-{% include img.html img="FHIRcast%20overview%20for%20abstract.png" caption="Figure 1: FHIRcast overview" %}
+{% include img.html img="FHIRcast%20overview%20for%20abstract.png" caption="Figure: FHIRcast overview" %}

 All data exchanged through the HTTP APIs SHALL be formatted, sent and received as [JSON](https://tools.ietf.org/html/rfc8259) structures, and SHALL be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS which is defined in [RFC2818](https://tools.ietf.org/html/rfc2818).